lmorchard/blog.decafbad.com/_posts/2011-11-01-readerpocalypse.markdown

 What's wrong with that, for me?

 1. I don't want to wade through a flood of duplicated, echoed items.
-1. I don't want to engage with the people, I want to cruise through the news.
+1. I don't want to engage with the people—at least, not when I'm in a mood to feed on news.

-Now, mind you, I wrote "for me".
 The design of Google+—which has spilled over into the Google Reader face-lift—is about engagement and not fast & efficient processing of the day's news.
-Engagement in general slows me down during the task of news reading—which for me is like a [GTD][], [Inbox Zero][], pattern recognition zen kind of thing that might not be for most people.
+Engagement in general puts a drag on the task—which for me is like a [GTD][], [Inbox Zero][], headline skimming, pattern recognition zen thing that might not be everyone's cup of tea.

+I want to catch up on what's been put out into the infosphere already, and *then* start talking about it.

-For all I know, as an avowed weirdo and [info freako][], these changes may drive Google Reader growth through the roof for mainstream users.
+But, for all I know, as an avowed weirdo and [info freako][], these changes may drive Google Reader growth through the roof for mainstream users.
 But, it's no longer a product for me.
 The changes in sharing have removed most of the value for me, because I no longer have the warp